reactor-x402/ReactorX402-Framework/replit.md

 # BrainX: Decentralized Micropayments for IoT on Solana

-## Project Vision
+## Overview

-**BrainX** is a Solana-native decentralized payment infrastructure purpose-built for the IoT economy, implementing the "get-as-you-go" paradigm for instant micropayments.
-The project enables machine-to-machine (M2M) and human-to-machine (H2M) transactions using Solana's high throughput (40,000 TPS) and sub-second finality.
+BrainX is a Solana-native decentralized payment infrastructure designed for the IoT economy, enabling instant "get-as-you-go" micropayments.
+It facilitates machine-to-machine (M2M) and human-to-machine (H2M) transactions leveraging Solana's high throughput and sub-second finality.
+The project also features a professional documentation website and a proof-of-concept AI chat application where users earn USDC micropayments.

-**📄 Full Whitepaper:** See `docs/x402pay-whitepaper.md` for comprehensive technical documentation, tokenomics, roadmap, and investment information.

-## Current Implementation Status

-The codebase implements a **professional dual-purpose platform**:

-### 1. Whitepaper Documentation Website
-- 9 professional dark-themed pages showcasing BrainX vision and technology
-- Black background with white font and elegant gradients
-- Persistent navigation header with mobile responsiveness
-- Sections: Home, Executive Summary, Introduction, Solution, x402 Sol, Device Identity, SDK, Tokenomics, Roadmap
-- Streamlined home page: "Brain" button for chat access, "Get Started" CTA for documentation

-### 2. Proof-of-Concept Chat Application
-Professional AI chat interface demonstrating core payment infrastructure where users earn 0.001 USDC per message:
-- **AI Integration**: Mistral AI-powered conversational interface
-- **Wallet Connection**: Phantom wallet integration with USDC micropayments (0.001 USDC per prompt)
-- **Network Support**: Solana mainnet/devnet with configurable rate limiting
-- **Professional UI**:
-  - Desktop sidebar with real-time network status, balance monitoring, and session statistics
-  - Mobile-responsive overlay sidebar
-  - Black background with white text and elegant gradient accents
-  - Transaction tracking with blockchain explorer links
-- **Features**: Clear chat history, session statistics (messages, earnings, successful transactions), daily limit tracking

-**Next Steps:** Evolution toward full IoT micropayment platform with device registries, x402 Sol smart contract deployment, and SDK releases (Python, Rust, JavaScript) as outlined in the whitepaper roadmap.

 ## User Preferences